 etc…

 If the System sends out a WriteBlock Continue command and receives no acknowledgement, or an error feedback, the System shall not re-try the WriteBlock Continue command.
-Instead, the WriteBlock command shall be issued with an explicit specification of the write offset.
+Instead, a WriteBlock command shall be issued with an explicit specification of the write offset.

 If the Decoder receives an Addressed Continue command without having internal state about the previous command, the command shall be rejected with temporary error, with the recommended [optional] error code of 0x2040 or 0x2041.